MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_PHY/README.md

 Therefore, we will need a convenient interface to and from the Ethernet PHY.
 The interface we would like should have the following features:
 * One byte is transferred at a time (i.e. one byte pr. clock cycle).
-* There should be a 'valid' signal allowing for clock cycles without and byte transfer.
+* There should be a 'valid' signal allowing for clock cycles without any byte transfer.
-* There should be a 'eof' signal to indicate the last byte of an Ethernet frame.
+* There should be a 'eof' signal to indicate the last byte of an Ethernet frame ("End Of Frame").
 * CRC calculation and validation should be done automatically.

-To convert from the this interface to the RMII interface (and back), I've written the module ethernet/lan8720a/lan8720a.vhd.
-This module takes care of:
+To convert from this interface to the RMII interface (and back), I've written the module ethernet/lan8720a/lan8720a.vhd, which takes care of:
-* 2-bit to 8-bit conversion.
+* 2-bit (RMII) to 8-bit (byte) conversion.
 * CRC generation/appending and validation/stripping.
 * Framing with VALID and EOF.

-The above can be described using the following signals when receiving from the Ethernet PHY:
+Therefore, we require the following signals when receiving from the Ethernet
+PHY:
 * rx\_valid\_o : 1 bit.
 * rx\_data\_o  : 8 bits.
 * rx\_eof\_o   : 1 bit.
-* rx\_error\_o : 2 bits (one for receive error from the PHY, one for CRC error).
+* rx\_error\_o : 2 bits (one bit for receive error from the PHY, one bit for CRC error).

-The two error bits are provided on reception (valid only at EOF) that indicate either a receiver error or a CRC error.
-The received data has already been stripped of the MAC CRC.
+The two error bits are valid only on the last byte of the freame, i.e. when both EOF and VALID are asserted.

 When transmitting Ethernet frames to the PHY, the following interface will be used:
 * tx\_empty\_i   : in    std\_logic;